List of Mass Effect characters: The Stargazer

-Mass Effect: Andromeda
+Mass Effect: Andromeda supporting characters

 Alec Ryder

 Alec Ryder is a character in Mass Effect: Andromeda and the father of Scott and Sara Ryder.
 A veteran of galactic exploration, Ryder was a member of Admiral Grissom's original team that travelled through the Charon mass relay which marked the first step of humanity's expansion into the galactic community.
 He is later accepted for Interplanetary Combatives Training which he completes and is subsequently awarded his N7 designation.
 A veteran of the First Contact War, Ryder became interested in the use of Artificial Intelligence as a method to help human advancement, however such research and experimentation is illegal under Citadel law.
 Once his work is discovered, he is dishonourably discharged from the Systems Alliance military.
 Alec Ryder later joins the Andromeda Initiative as a Pathfinder, the title for leader of each of the Initiative's arkships, and is responsible for the human-majority population aboard his ship Hyperion.

 Alec is voiced by Clancy Brown.